Practical information

 Lift and Handicap Toilet

-There is a lift connecting all floors of the Museum.
-That means that, with the exception of the Castle Chapel and the Great Hall, wheelchair users can visit the entire Museum.
-If the four or five steps can be managed, there is a wheelchair available in the Great Hall.
-Unfortunately, wheelchair users cannot visit the exhibition for children in the cellar.
+There is a lift connecting all floors of the museum.
+With the exception of the Castle Chapel and the Great Hall, wheelchair users can visit the Museum.
+If the ten steps can be managed, there is a wheelchair available in the Great Hall.
+Unfortunately, wheelchair users cannot visit the exhibition area in the former wine cellar below the King’s wing.

-There is a handicap toilet in the basement, which can be accessed from the lift.
+There is a handicap toilet in the Princess wing basement, which can be accessed from the lift.

 Loan of wheelchairs